-2. Rivers to the ocean run,

-Nor stay in all their course;

-Fire, ascending, seeks the sun;

-Both speed them to their source
+- 2. Rivers to the ocean run, Nor stay in all their course; Fire, ascending, seeks the sun; Both speed them to their source;

-Both speed them to their source; So a soul that's born of God, Pants to view his glorious face:
+- So a soul that's born of God,

+Pants to view his glorious face;

-Upward tends to his abode, To rest in his embrace.
+- Upward tends to his abode,

+To rest in his embrace.

-- 3. Cease, ye pilgrims, cease to mourn; Press onward to the prize; Soon our Saviour will return
+- 8. Cease, ye pilgrims, cease to mourn; Press onward to the prize; Soon our Saviour will return

 - Triumphant in the skies:

 There we'll join the heavenly train,

 Welcomed to partake the bliss;

-- Fly from sorrow, care, and pain, To realms of endless peace.
+- Fly from sorrow, care, and pain,

+To realms of endless peace.